 Black offices have a sexy appeal.
 Choose charcoal for walls, which is both dramatic and has more depth.
 With darker colour schemes, though, you really need excellent lighting to prevent eye-strain.

 This is a beautiful colour that has both a professional and fresh aesthetic.
-Team it with whites and some organic decor for a dreamy West-Elm inspired look like this.
+Team it with whites and some organic decor for a dreamy West-Elm inspired look.

 Pink needs only a light touch to avoid seeming too child-like.
-Add touches of cream and gold to add maturity to this notorious shade of rose quartz.
+Add touches of cream and gold to add maturity to rose quartz.
 For example, a luxe office chair with gold detailing.
-Here are two dreamy setups.

 What’s on-trend may well inspire you, but always go with the colours that speak to you.
 A colourful work environment is inspiring and fun and can inject energy into your space.
 Luckily, home offices don’t have to be neutral.
 Hey, you’re the office manager and you can pick whatever colour scheme your heart desires.